 Unfortunately, at the world convention of denialists, they shared their ideas about this imaginary democracy of science.
 Not to be left out, the global warming denialists have their Oregon Petition, which has signatures of about 31,000 “scientists” who deny the existence of anthropogenic global warming.
 Of course, it’s impossible to verify any of the names, because the signatures are on little pieces of paper and no one has been able to determine if the names are genuine.
 Furthermore, even if we were to assume that all the signatures were valid, only a tiny number (less than 10%) are actual scientists with expertise in the fields of climatology, geology, or something relevant to the climate sciences.
 Once again, if the vote were held between all Ph.D.’s in those fields, the vote would be overwhelmingly in favor of climate change as a scientific fact.

 - Appeal to authority.
-Closely tied to the claim that science is some sort of democracy, denialists rely upon the logical fallacy of Appeal to Authority, a logical fallacy which provides an argument from an authority, but on a topic outside of the authority’s expertise or on a topic on which the authority is not disinterested.
+Closely tied to the claim that science is some sort of democracy, denialists rely upon the Appeal to Authority, a logical fallacy which provides an argument from an authority, but on a topic outside of the authority’s expertise or on a topic on which the authority is not disinterested.
 So, when trying to create a false equivalence (and thus a public debate), denialists will bring individuals with credentials (whether valid or not) to the debate.
 But again, one authority person does not outweigh the vast numbers that are usually on the other side of the argument.
 Vaccine denialists love to pull out Joe Mercola or Sherri Tenpenny, physicians who, in general, claim that vaccines are either ineffective, dangerous, or both.
 Of course, neither have any real knowledge of scientific research, and have never studied vaccines at the level of real biomedical researchers.
 But because they have “Dr.” before their name, the antivaccination pushers use them as their “proof” of vaccine problems.
 Of course, they ignore the vast majority of “authority” figures who are on the other side of the fence.

 - Conspiracies.
 And tied to both the above, denialists love claiming that there is some conspiracy between all the world’s scientists to suppress or fabricate evidence.
 This incredible leap of irrationality would depend upon all the millions of scientists working together to make it appear that evolution is true.
 That global warming is happening.
 That vaccines are safe and effective.
 That the earth is 4.5 billion years old.
 In today’s world, with all of the social media, and desires to be famous, you’d think that out of those millions, a few would want to become famous by outing the conspiracy.
 But this just hasn’t happened.
 A few years ago, emails were hacked at the Climate Research Unit of the University of East Anglia in the UK.
 The emails were taken out of context, and used by climate change deniers to “prove” there was a conspiracy.
 Of course, there wasn’t, there was typical discussion of data by real scientists that were frank and honest.
 And the data discussed was a small part of the total mountain of data supporting global warming, but in the world of false equivalency, this one set of emails, which proved nothing that was claimed by the deniers, was considered as an important justification to deny global warming, while ignoring all of the other evidence.